 Homemade Finger Jello

-- 6 cups organic apple juice (or another kind of juice you like, if using concord grape juice, use 1 cup of water for part of the liquid or it’s too strong.)
+- 6 cups organic apple juice or another kind of juice you like-- if using concord grape juice, use 1 cup of water for part of the liquid or it's too strong.
+I also sometimes use pureed berries (after straining out the seeds), but you'll need to taste it to see if it needs a little sweetener like maple syrup, honey, or palm sugar.
+My latest batch was made with organic fruit punch and the juice of one big lemon — yumminess.

 For a 9×13 use these amounts: